PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

-       "name": "[mandatory property - the extension name]", "class": "[mandatory property - the Java class name]", "js_api": "[mandatory property - the file name of JavaScript stub code]", "permissions": "[optional property - android permissions used in this extension, like CAMERA]" }
+       "name": "[mandatory property - the extension name]", "class": "[mandatory property - the Java class name]", "js_api": "[mandatory property - the file name of JavaScript stub code]", "permissions": "[optional property - Android permissions used in this extension, like CAMERA]" }
     ]
 ```